jaluoma/pruju-ai/README.md

 OPENAI_API_KEY="your-secret-key-goes-here" # Use this if you use non-Azure OpenAI
 ```

-If you choose ollama, you only need to set:
+If you choose ollama, you need to define the model to be used.

 ```
 LLM_PROVIDER="ollama"
 OLLAMA_MODEL_NAME="mistral"
 ```

 In the case of Ollama, you need to  install Ollama and run `ollama serve <modelname>` to serve the model to `127.0.0.1:11434`.
 Only Mistral 7B has been tested so far.
-The basic functionality works, but it's not implemented to the same standards as Azure OpenAI and OpenAI API.
+The basic functionality works, but it's not implemented to the same standard as Azure OpenAI API and OpenAI API.

 # Launch the app